-Breakfast daily, 3 lunches including a picnic lunch in Denali National Park, 3 three-course dinners including a farewell dinner
+Breakfast daily, 3 lunches including a picnic lunch in Denali National Park, 3 three-course dinners including a farewell dinner in Anchorage.

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.